alexsasharegan/safe-types/README.md

 Type safe utils inspired from the Rust language for writing better JavaScript.

+## Purpose

+Currently, this library is an experiment both to learn Rust concepts as well as to determine whether some of Rust's types can be mapped to TypeScript and improve the safety of TypeScript/JavaScript.
+It's my opinion that a library like this requires a 100% TypeScript environment to provide security of JS types.
+Without the TypeScript compiler and tooling, these primitives may make your data more opaque rather than provide insight and clarity into the many states application data can be in.

+More documentation to come as I learn how this library best applies to real-world JavaScript applications!

 ![option inverse for nodejs callback with error first](./examples/option-inverse-result.png)
 ![readfile nodejs](./examples/readFile.png)
 ![database insert nodejs](./examples/db-insert-after.png)